ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_2_Creation_Destruction.md

 We are now going to move the file science.bak to your backup directory.

 First, change directories to your unixstuff directory (can you remember how?).
-Then, inside the **unixstuff** directory, type
+Then, inside the **bioinformatic_course** directory, type

 ```BASH
 $ mv science.bak backups/.